SilviuCPopa/maco-ng-template/projects/maco-ng-template/README.md

 ```

 ### FormItemUpdateService
-Service for managing dinamic data and enable/disable form inputs
+Service for managing dynamic data and enable/disable form inputs

 Methods of updater: